Inside the Stalker Hell of Italian Footballer Fabio Quagliarella

 In 2006, as was his custom, Quagliarella came home during Christmas break, and he and De Riso met up.
 Quagliarella casually mentioned that someone had recently hacked into the messenger account on his personal computer.

 De Riso told him he recently met a guy who could help Quagliarella out.
-A few months earlier, De Riso says, he received a couple of letters at his office from someone accusing him of working with the Camorra [mafia].
+A few months earlier, De Riso says, he received a couple of letters at his office from someone accusing him of working with the Camorra (mafia).
 A friend who owned the shop across the road introduced De Riso to his brother-in-law, Raffaele Piccolo, who happened to work with the postal police in Naples.
 Piccolo's department specialized in postal fraud and cybercrime.
 He escorted De Riso to the Napoli police headquarters and filed a report with him.
 De Riso was grateful, and the two became friendly, swapping phone numbers and promising to stay in touch.

 Piccolo came through again for him more recently, De Riso says, when he began receiving anonymous text messages on his cellphone, accusing him of the same thing.
 This time, Piccolo met up with De Riso at his shop to write the complaint, and assured him the report would be filed alongside the other one once Piccolo got back to the station, De Riso recalls.
 Piccolo personally scrubbed and reset De Riso's phone, the way only a cybercrime expert could.
 The officer now regularly stopped by the shop to chat—sometimes grabbing a bite to eat—to keep tabs on the situation.